The New Zealand Eating Behaviour Questionnaire Platform

 • Satiation is the feeling of fullness that tells your brain to stop eating.
 Reduced satiation makes it challenging to recognise when to stop eating, leading to delayed meal termination and unwanted overeating.

-• Satiation is determined by satiety hormones derived from your gut that relay to your brain a sense of fullness and that slow the emptying of your stomach.
+• Satiation is determined by satiety hormones derived from your gut that relay to your brain a sense of fullness, and that slow the emptying of your stomach.

 • The questionnaire will determine the extent of your degree of feasting-type eating behaviour.